khaneliman/dotfiles/dots/linux/hyprland/README.md

 #### Hyprland

 [Catppuccin](https://github.com/catppuccin/catppuccin) themed [Hyprland](https://github.com/hyprwm/Hyprland) configuration with a lot more time spent on it since it's my current daily driver.
-There's basic dotfiles and then some [aconfmgr](https://github.com/CyberShadow/aconfmgr) config thrown in for deploying a system.
+There are basic dotfiles and then some [aconfmgr](https://github.com/CyberShadow/aconfmgr) config thrown in for deploying a system.
 (WIP and not tested thoroughly)

 ##### Unique Install Steps

 - Create system links from ~/.local files to their /usr/local paths
-- Create system link from ~/.config/waybar to /usr/local/share/waybar if you want automatic reload to work
+- Create a system link from ~/.config/waybar to /usr/local/share/waybar if you want automatic reload to work

   ```
   sudo ln -s ~/.local/share/wlroots-env/ /usr/local/share/
   sudo ln -s ~/.config/waybar/ /usr/local/share/waybar